QuirkyDataScientist1978/Build-a-knowledge-mining-solution-using-Azure-AI/README.md

 Intelligent search is relevant to many major industries.
 Some are listed below.

-1. Retail and health care industries employ chatbots with advanced multi-language support capabilities to service their customers.
+1. Retail and health care industries employ chat bots with advanced multi-language support capabilities to service their customers.

 1. Retail, Housing and Automotive industries for sales/listing.